brotherhoodpaladin/TheInstitute/README.md

 ## Mod Changes
 1. Removed leaf piles in Institute Concourse.
 2. Removed rubble piles on floor in Institute Concourse Molecular Relay area.
-3. Added more water and food to Commissary vendor.
+3. Added more Institute Bottled Water (10) and Institute Food Packets (25) to Commissary vendor.
 4. Added additional buff to Institute Food.
 Restores Health 5 points/sec for 10s instead of 2.5.
 Survival perk changes it to 10 points/per second for 10s.
 5. Added unique food item to Commissary called Food Supplement 77.
 6. Added lore holotapes and technical data for mysterious Food Supplement 77.